-In some models the ADSL modem is integrated directly in the router.LANCOM 800+, LANCOM DSL/I-1611 Office or LANCOM DSL/I-10+ are connected to the splitter using a separate ADSL modem.
+In some models (like in the picture above) the ADSL modem is integrated directly in the router (e.g. LANCOM 821 ADSL/ISDN and LANCOM 1621 ADSL/

+ISDN).
+Other models like LANCOM 1711 VPN are connected to the splitter using a separate ADSL modem.

-LANCOM 800+, LANCOM DSL/I-1611 Office or LANCOM DSL/I-10+ can also utilize other broadband connections (e.g. cable modem) that offer a 10/100Base-Tx-Ethernet connector over PPPoE, PPTP or plain Ethernet (with or without DHCP).
+The model LANCOM 1711 VPN can also utilize other broadband connections (e.g. cable modem) that offer a 10/100Base-Tx-Ethernet connector over PPPoE, PPTP or plain Ethernet (with or without DHCP).